 While puppies will still have bloody diarrhea and vomiting, puppies often show signs of being lethargic.
 They simply have no energy, or at least not the level of energy that a normal puppy often has.

 They may have no desire to play or do anything, leading many to believe the puppy is depressed.
 It is the effect of the virus that is causing these issues.
 When these are seen, immediately talk to your veterinarian.

 The Most Deadly Signs of Parvo in Dogs!

-The deadliest signs of parvo in dogs is the bloody diarrhea and vomiting.
+The deadliest signs of parvo in dogs are bloody diarrhea and vomiting.
 This is due to the fact that this leads to dehydration which affects all organs in the body if not taken care of immediately.
-The dehydration can cause fever spikes along with lethargy, which can lead to long term damage to the heart, brain and other functions of the body.
+The dehydration can cause fever spikes along with lethargy, which can lead to long-term damage to the heart, brain and other functions of the body.

 Dog Parvo – Parvo Survival Rate and Statistics

 The Unviersity of Glasgow has found that if a dog is treated in a timely manner, there is an 85 to 90% chance that the infected dog will survive parvo.
 However, if no treatment is sought, 90% of the dogs infected often die.